j-medland/sol-2024-word-search/README.md

 # Summer of LabVIEW 2024 Word Search

 This is my **ineligible** solution to the first challenge of the 2024 Summer of LabVIEW.
-I created it to see how quick I could get through the unholy (and unsporting) alliance of LabVIEW and C++.
+I created it to see how quick I could get via the unholy (and unsporting) alliance of LabVIEW and C++.

 Please try it out and open an issue if you have any questions.